 Radicals are ubiquitous in chemistry, biology, and polymer science.
 Because they are reactive species, they are often difficult to study experimentally and therefore theory has a potentially useful role to play in their characterisation.
 We have been using theory to determine radical stabilisation energies, with the important aim of seeing how individual substituents stabilise or destabilise a radical centre.
-We have also been examining the details of radical addition reactions and radical abstraction reactions, both of which are very important in biological chemistry and polymer chemistry.
-A particularly important application has been concerned with gaining a better understanding of the RAFT polymerization process with the ultimate aim of improved process control. (with M.L.
-Coote, D.J.
-Henry, R. Gomez-Balderas, G.P.F.
-Wood, and H. Fischer [U. Zurich], M.W.
-Wong [U. Singapore])
+We have also been examining the details of radical addition, abstraction and rearrangement reactions, which are of particular importance in biological chemistry and polymer chemistry.
+(With M L Coote, D J Henry, and R Gomez-Balderas, G P F Wood, D Moran [U Sydney])